Bizzo1975/personal-website-gen/README.md

 # Personal Website

 A modern, responsive personal website built with Next.js, TypeScript, and Tailwind CSS.
 This website serves as a portfolio, blog, and project showcase.
+With an admin dashboard that allows editing of all listed static content for all pages including hone and about.

 ## Features